-Correspondence from the Dean of Students Office-Judicial Services will be delivered to the respective residence hall for residential student and must be picked up in the Dean of Students Office (3rd floor, Suite 3200, Student Center) for non-residential students.
-The same correspondence received via hard copy will also be distributed to the student's assigned JSU student e-mail account.
+Correspondence from the Dean of Students Office-Student Conduct and Community Standards will be distributed to the student's assigned JSU student e-mail account.
 Therefore, students are expected to check their JSU student e-mail account daily.

 Notification Process